Customer Agreement

 5.3 BSITC shall use reasonable endeavours to ensure that the Development Services are provided in accordance with the timetable set out in the applicable Statement of Work.

-5.4 Unless the Development Deliverables consist of the software used to provide Hosted App Services under Clause 6, BSITC shall ensure that:
+5.4 Unless the Development Deliverables consist of the software used to provide Subscription Services under Clause 6, BSITC shall ensure that:

 (a) a copy of the Development Deliverables is delivered to the Customer by means of a secure online file sharing system; and